canonical/launchpad-manual/user/explanation/your-account-karma.rst

 You can see your own karma in the summary section of your Launchpad profile page.

-You can also view a `breakdown of where you earned your karma <https://launchpad.net/~/+karma>`_\ , along with a log of recent activities that will count towards your score.
-(At present Launchpad only shows the last 25 karma-earning activities, and only the type of activity, not the specific action: see `bug 275938 <https://bugs.launchpad.net/launchpad/+bug/275938>`_\ ).
+You can also view a `breakdown of where you earned your karma <https://launchpad.net/~/+karma>`_, along with a log of recent activities that will count towards your score.
+(At present Launchpad only shows the last 25 karma-earning activities, and only the type of activity, not the specific action: see `bug 275938 <https://bugs.launchpad.net/launchpad/+bug/275938>`_).

 Next step
 ---------

-You can use your Launchpad identity to log into thousands of other websites through `OpenID <https://help.launchpad.net/YourAccount/OpenID>`_.
+You can use your Launchpad identity to log into thousands of other websites through :ref:`OpenID <log-into-websites-with-openid>`.